Quentinchampenois/decidim-module-custom_registration_form/README.md

 Thanks to this module, you will be able to customize your user registration form (`/users/sign_up`) easily directly from the backoffice.

+:construction: At the moment, the module is still under development.
+Please do not use it in production since it isn't ready to use.
+We will communicate once the module is ready :construction:

 ## Requirements

 * Decidim instance - `>= v0.26.0`